Non-Bloch Band Theory of Non-Hermitian Systems

-We obtain the phase diagram on the $t_1$-$t_2$ plane in Fig.~\ref{fig3}~(a) and one on the $\gamma_1$-$\gamma_2$ plane in Fig.~\ref{fig4}~(a).
+We obtain the phase diagram on the $t_1$-$t_2$ plane in Fig.~\ref{fig3}(a) and on the $\gamma_1$-$\gamma_2$ plane in Fig.~\ref{fig4}(a).
 In these phase diagrams, the winding number $w$ is $1$ in the blue region.
 By definition, $w$ changes only when $R_\pm\left(\beta\right)=0$ on the generalized Brillouin zone $C_\beta$, and the gap closes.
-The energy bands in a finite open chain calculated along the black arrow in Fig.~\ref{fig3}~(a) are shown in Fig.~\ref{fig3}~(d), and one can confirm that the edge states appear in the region where $w=1$.
+The energy bands in a finite open chain calculated along the black arrow in Fig.~\ref{fig3}(a) are shown in Fig.~\ref{fig3}(d), and one can confirm that the edge states appear in the region where $w=1$.
 In addition, the continuum bands using $C_\beta$ (Fig.~\ref{fig3}~(e)) agree with these energy bands.
-In Fig.~\ref{fig4}~(b), we give the energy bands calculated along the green arrow in Fig.~\ref{fig4}~(a), and the edge states appear similarly to Fig.~\ref{fig3}~(d).
+In Fig.~\ref{fig4}(b), we give the energy bands calculated along the green arrow in Fig.~\ref{fig4}(a), and the edge states appear similarly to Fig.~\ref{fig3}(d).
 On the other hand, the system has the exceptional points in the orange region.
 The phase with the exceptional points extends over a finite region~\cite{SM}.

 We discuss the bulk-edge correspondence in our model.
-The loops $\ell_{\pm}$ drawn by $R_{\pm}\left(\beta\right)$ on the ${\bm R}$ plane are shown in Fig.~\ref{fig3}~(c) and Figs.~\ref{fig4}~(c) and (d) for certain values of the parameters.
-Both in Fig.~\ref{fig3}~(c) and in Fig.~\ref{fig4}~(c), the system has the winding number $w=1$ since both $\ell_+$ and $\ell_-$ surround the origin ${\cal O}$, leading to $w_+=-1$ and $w_-=1$.
-In Fig.~\ref{fig4}~(a), one can continuously change the values of the parameters to the Hermitian limit, $\gamma_1,\gamma_2\rightarrow0$, while keeping the gap open and $w=1$ remain.
-The same is true for Fig.~\ref{fig3}~(a).
-Therefore by following the proof in Hermitian cases~\cite{Ryu2002}, one can prove the bulk-edge correspondence even for the non-Hermitian cases, and existence of zero-energy states in a finite open chain is derived~\cite{SM}.
-On the other hand, $\ell_-$ passes ${\cal O}$ as shown in Fig.~\ref{fig4}~(d), where the system has the exceptional points.
-We note that the winding number is not well-defined in this case.
+The loops $\ell_{\pm}$ drawn by $R_{\pm}\left(\beta\right)$ on the ${\bm R}$ plane are shown in Fig.~\ref{fig3}(c) and in Figs.~\ref{fig4}(c) and \ref{fig4}(d) for certain values of the parameters.
+In both Fig.~\ref{fig3}(c) and Fig.~\ref{fig4}(c), the system has the winding number $w=1$, since both $\ell_+$ and $\ell_-$ surround the origin ${\cal O}$, leading to $w_+=-1$ and $w_-=1$.
+In Fig.~\ref{fig4}(a), one can continuously change the values of the parameters to the Hermitian limit, $\gamma_1,\gamma_2\rightarrow0$, while keeping the gap open and while $w=1$ remains.
+The same is true for Fig.~\ref{fig3}(a).
+Therefore, by following the proof in Hermitian cases~\cite{Ryu2002}, one can prove the bulk-edge correspondence even for the non-Hermitian cases, and the existence of zero-energy states is derived~\cite{SM}.
+On the other hand, $\ell_-$ passes ${\cal O}$ as shown in Fig.~\ref{fig4}(d), where the system has exceptional points.
+We note that the winding number is not well defined in this case.